 I cut this square into two different shapes.
-What can you say about
+What can you say about the relationship between them?

 Can you make these equilateral triangles fit together to cover the paper without any gaps between them?
 Can you tessellate isosceles triangles?

 How many triangles can you make using sticks that are 3cm, 4cm and 5cm long?